©

 Can’t climb the steps?
 Take an immersive virtual tour of the Belfry!

-A unique experience, combining heritage and emotion, not to be missed when you visit Bergues.💛
+A unique experience, combining heritage and emotion, not to be missed when you visit Bergues💛

 Frequently asked questions